Who We Are

 Want to start collecting Maintenance of Certification (MOC) credits to carry forward after your residency?
 Sounds too good to be true, but it’s not!
 Residents in primary specialties in Royal College accredited programs are eligible for the category.
 Just sign up to become a Resident Affiliate of the Royal College.
 Becoming a Resident Affiliate is straightforward, quick and best of all: free.

 Registration is as simple as filling out the online application form.
-Start accumulating credits to apply to your continuing professional development (CPD) requirements following certification and track your CPD in the MAINPORT ePortfolio.
+Start accumulating credits to apply to your continuing professional development (CPD) requirements following certification and track your CPD in the MY MOC ePortfolio.
 Resident Affiliates can carry forward up to 75 credits into their first MOC cycle as Royal College Fellows (max.
 25 in each of the three sections of the MOC Program).
 Unfortunately, credits can’t be counted retro-actively, only going forward from the date of becoming a Resident Affiliate, so it’s best to join as early as possible in residency.
 It also gives you access to resident-exclusive awards and grants.

 Take advantage of this opportunity and let your efforts during your residency work for you.
 Be sure to sign up as a Resident Affiliate with the Royal College today.

 Get the facts!
-Resident Affiliate FAQ
+Visit MOC Program for Resident Affiliates

 RAD Academy